-You can only get a pool certificate issued by instructing a qualified and licenced pool safety inspector to inspect your pool.
+You can only get a pool safety certificate issued by instructing a qualified and licenced pool safety inspector to inspect your pool.
 To save you time and money, before giving us a call to come and do an inspection, first check out our pool safety checklist to see if your pool complies.

 If our inspector finds your pool to be non-compliant, you can avoid receiving a certificate of non-conformity by committing to do the necessary repairs within 48 hrs.
 We’ll go through an easy to understand report with you explaining all the areas that need attention to comply.
 Failing to do the repairs within this time, we will issue a non-conformity certificate, and you will get 90 days to make the repairs before the next inspection.
 The same inspector has to do the re-inspection of your pool once the repairs are done.

-A pool certificate for a non-shared pool is valid for two years and one year for a shared pool.
+A pool safety certificate for a non-shared pool is valid for two years and one year for a shared pool.
 However, you are only required to get a new pool safety certificate when you sell or lease the property with the pool.
 If the pool certificate is current at the time of settlement, you don’t have to get a new certificate.
 It remains the property owner’s responsibility to maintain the pool and barrier to comply with the pool fence standards at all times.
 Failing to maintain your barrier could result in severe penalties from the local government should they do a random inspection on your property.

 If the seller gives you a notice of no pool safety certificate (Form 36) before you enter into an offer to purchase, you can get a pre-purchase inspection done.
-This inspection will establish if any works need to be carried out on the pool barrier to ensure it’s compliance.
+This inspection will establish if any works need to be carried out on the pool barrier to ensure its compliance.
 The benefits of getting a pre-inspection are that you would be able to know the costs of any necessary repairs before entering into an offer.

 You can only get an exemption from complying with the pool safety standards if either of the following applies:

-For newly built pools, a Final Inspection Certificate (Form 17) or Certificate of Classification issued by the building certifier replaces a pool certificate.
-This certificate for a non-shared pool is valid for 2 years and must confirm that the pool meets the safety laws and must be lodged by the building inspector with the QBCC at email@example.com.
+For newly built pools, a Final Inspection Certificate (Form 17) or Certificate of Classification issued by the building certifier replaces a pool compliance certificate.
+This certificate for a non-shared pool is valid for 2 years and must confirm that the pool meets the safety laws and must be lodged by the building inspector with the QBCC at [email protected].

 Before entering into a lease, you must receive a valid pool safety certificate from the owner of the property.
 If a valid certificate is not available, the property owner must get a pool safety inspection done on the pool before leasing the property.
 Failing which, the owner of the property risks getting a hefty fine at random inspections by the QBCC.
 Not only that, but the lives of young children are at risk with non-compliant pools.

-You can get a copy of your pool certificate on the QBCC website.
+You can get a copy of your pool safety certificate on the QBCC website.
 Just enter your property address.
 If there is a current certificate linked to your property address, then you can view it here.
 However, if there is no valid certificate linked to your address, then you need to get a pool safety inspection done.